World → Asia → Indian Himalaya

 - best for experienced, confident, self-sufficient high altitude hikers

 - hiking season somewhere May-Nov (though micro-climates vary greatly).
-Many treks are not recommended Jul-Aug — though you can hike most places in Ladakh those months as it’s in the monsoon rain shadow.
+Many treks are not recommended Jul-Aug — though you can hike most places in Ladakh most of the year.

 WHY WE LIKE THIS REGION